-The course will be selected from the standards below.
+The course is comprised of the standards below.

-- To support the course students are encouraged to design and build projects.
-Student projects are to be parent approved before construction and materials will be invoiced to parents. - Projects costs approximately. \$50-\$100 - Material for instructional purposes is supplied.
+- Projects costs approximately. \$50-\$100 - To support the course students are encouraged to design and build projects.
+Student projects that cost over \$50 in materials are to be parent approved before construction and materials will be invoiced to - Material for instructional purposes is supplied.

-ВС ITO UN IT STANDARDS No. of C redits • 24352 24355 24356 Demonstrate knowledge of and apply safe working practices in the construction of a BCATS project.
+BCITO UNIT STANDARDS No. of Credits

+Demonstrate knowledge of and apply safe working practices in the construction of a BCATS project.
 Demonstrate knowledge of construction manufacturing materials used in BCATS projects Apply elementary workshop procedures and processes for a BCATS project.
+Use hardware and fastenings for a BCATS project.
+Use joints for a BCATS project.
 Ext.
 Int.
+2 4 8 2 3

+ACHIEVEMENT STANDARDS

-2 4 8 25919 25920 OPTIONAL Use hardware and fastening for a BCATS project.
-Use joints for a BCATS project.
-2 3 ••• 91044 COMPULSORY ACHIEVEMENT STANDARDS Undertake brief development to address a need or opportunity.
-4 Total No. of Credits 19
+Undertake brief development to address a need or opportunity.